VegaDeftwing/OpGuidesHugoSrc/content/Engineering/23-security.md

 From https://wiki.xxiivv.com/#development:

-> The Four Essential Freedoms
+> The Four Essential Freedoms:</br>
-> The freedom to run the program as you wish, for any purpose.
+> The freedom to run the program as you wish, for any purpose.</br>
-> The freedom to study how the program works, and change it.
+> The freedom to study how the program works, and change it.</br>
-> The freedom to redistribute copies so you can help others.
+> The freedom to redistribute copies so you can help others.</br>
 > The freedom to distribute copies of your modified versions to others.

 The hacker and information freedom community has multiple 'sacred texts' if you will, which I think do a good job of outlining some of the ideologies of the communities.
 Probably the most famous is the Guerrilla Open Access Manifesto written by Aaron Swartz, an amazing man that, according to Wikipedia "was involved in the development of the web feed format RSS and the Markdown publishing format, the organization Creative Commons, and the website framework web.py, and was a co-founder of the social news site Reddit".
 Due to his extensive work in online politics his Wikipedia page almost acts like a hub of sorts for relevant information: https://en.wikipedia.org/wiki/Aaron_Swartz.
-The full text of the Guerrilla Open Access Manifesto is below:
+His most famous text though is probably the Guerrilla Open Access Manifesto.

+{{< details "'Guerrilla Open Access Manifesto:" >}}

 > Information is power.
 But like all power, there are those who want to keep it for
 > themselves.
 The world's entire scientific and cultural heritage, published over centuries